The UK high street has undoubtedly never faced such a difficult period in attracting customers.

-Rather than keeping the digital purchase journey and the physical purchase journey separate, they have been combined by actively encouraging shoppers to still pop into store.
+Rather than keeping the digital purchase journey and the physical purchase journey separate, they have been combined by actively encouraging shoppers to still pop into the store.

-In addition, Superdrug also offer a whole host of other services including an Online Doctor.
+In addition, Superdrug also offers a whole host of other services including an Online Doctor.
 After completing an assessment and prescribing medication, this once again encourages consumers to complete their transaction in-store by using order & collect.

 Both services pages have an easy link to a list of stores that allows customers to see what services local stores provide.